How to Build a Close Checklist that Sets Your Team Up for Success

 The close checklist on a company-wide level

 Take it one step further by educating other teams about the closing process.
-Let them know what you will need from them and why — it reduces friction, and lets you be seen in a more positive way.
+Let stakeholders know what you will need from them and why — it reduces friction, and lets you be seen in a more positive way.
 It’s a way to find out if another team has a specific need that you can add to your checklist.

-Updating your checklist
+Updating your month-end close checklist

 Sterling says, “Generally, if there's a change in the business, there's going to be a change in process for you.”
 This may be due to company growth, adding new team members, or having new areas of operational impact.